An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Analysis of M51-DS1

-These 8 stars can then be separated according to their color evolution: Those that evolve to the red as they fade, those that remain at a relatively constant color, and those that evolve to the blue (shown as orange, yellow, and blue circles in Figure~\ref{fig:LRVs_CMD}, respectively).
+These eight stars can then be separated according to their color evolution: those that evolve to the red as they fade, those that remain at a relatively constant color, and those that evolve to the blue (shown as orange, yellow, and blue circles in Figure~\ref{fig:LRVs_CMD}, respectively).
 The distinctions between these groups are seen more clearly in the differential CMD shown in the right panel of the figure, in which the average $F814W$ magnitudes and $F606W - F814W$ colors (using points within 0.5\,mag of the $F814W$ peak) have been subtracted out for each source.
 Interestingly, the ``yellow''-class objects appear near the end of the RSG evolutionary tracks at the Hayashi limit (though we note that only foreground Milky Way extinction corrections have been applied), possibly indicating that their near-vertical evolution in the CMD may indeed be attributed to large-amplitude, radial pulsations that are theoretically expected for such stars.
-Between the 2016--2017 and 2021 data, the evolution of M51-DS1 appears most similar to this group of stars.
-Unfortunately, during the $F814W$ minimum in 2019, we lack any information on its color evolution.
+Between the 2016--2017 and 2021 data, the evolution of M51-DS1 appears most similar to this group.
+The 2019 dimming of M51-DS1 is exceptional as the largest amplitude variation seen among these luminous variables in M51.
+Unfortunately, we lack any information on its color evolution during the 2019 minimum.